 In the opening paragraph I used the terms ‘magic legalese’ and ‘magic flags’ pejoratively because it takes a gigantic leap into absurdism to square away the ethics of failing to properly recognise Australia’s indigenous peoples in the founding document from 1901 – 2023.
 Let’s fix this first.
 Let’s get it over the line.
 Damn the distractions.
 Don’t repeat em, don’t give em airtime or water cooler time.

 Constitutional recognition is also a magical thing but in a good way.
 The document is essentially a piece of paper that reflects the agreement of what 25-million people (bar a handful of batshit Sov Cits) agree upon.
 They agree that Australia as a functioning polity exists as a real and tangible thing.
-All the culture, ideas, vision, pride and day-to-day identity of being an Australian is all the stuff that has magically come into being because of the pre-existence of this one underlying document over the last 122 years.
+All the culture, ideas, vision, pride and day-to-day identity of being an Australian is all the stuff that has magically come into being because of the pre-existence of this one underlying document.
 Point: David Boon drinks 52 beers on a plane and a whole generation of Australian men decide that this is what it means to be an Aussie.
 Now that IS Magic and deluded.

 If stepping through the facts and hearing the truths to come (for the first time) is a ghastly slap of moral horror for non-indigenous Aussies, imagine what it must feel like from the perspective of the dispossessed.